AYSIK0/GameOfLife/README.md

 * During the simulation you can press 'S' to change simulation speed and display mode.

+* Press 'N' to start a new world.

 * To exit the game press Escape key (esc).

 * When you finish a game a file named "Information.txt" will be generated, it contains some inforamtion about the simulation.

+*N.B Only one information file is created for each game. when you start a new world the information about the previous and current world will be in the same file. (each world has it's own ID)*